install if not done yet

 petab_problem.sbml_document.convert(converter_config)

-obj = importer.create_objective()
+obj = factory.create_objective()

 # obj.amici_solver.setMaxSteps(10000)